Impact123/CallAdmin/README.md

 # CallAdmin
-CallAdmin is an multilingual, modular and extendable system to allow inGame reports for HL2-Games and Mods.
+CallAdmin is a multilingual, modular and extendable system to allow inGame reports for HL2-Games and Mods.

 The system is based on 3 parts.
 * A multilingual, extendable sourcemod-plugin to report players inGame